-Allergies can be a source of anxiety for both event hosts and guests; it's important that both parties receive the information they need to make decisions with regards to to their well-being.
-As a catering company we process a variety of allergens in our kitchen; we work with third party organisations such as Dine Aware and Toronto Public Health to ensure our facility meets health standards.
+Allergies can be a source of anxiety for both event hosts and guests; it's important that both parties receive the information they need to make decisions with regards to their well-being.
+As a catering company, we process a variety of allergens in our kitchen; we work with third-party organizations such as Dine Aware and Toronto Public Health to ensure our facility meets health standards.

 No guarantees can be made with regards to allergy contamination as our facility does processes dairy, eggs, nuts, wheat, shellfish, soy and other allergens; however, we do follow strict health and safety guidelines and employ the following stringent cross-contact practices to avoid contamination:

-Dedicated and freshly sanitised** work tables, knives, cutting boards and other tools used in prep
+Dedicated and freshly sanitized** work tables, knives, cutting boards and other tools used in prep

 Dedicated prep staff assigned to all allergen work; this is usually handled by our executive chef or the most senior chef in-house

-All tasting spoons, ladles and other cookware are dedicated to each allergy until service in complete; they are then sanitised*
+All tasting spoons, ladles and other cookware are dedicated to each allergy until service is complete; they are then sanitized*

-All dinnerware, glassware, flatware are sanitised* before every dinner and eating surfaces such as tables are wiped clean and sanitised
+All dinnerware, glassware, flatware are sanitized* before every dinner and eating surfaces such as tables are wiped clean and sanitized

 All linens and placemats are washed, dried and pressed before every dinner.